microsoft/SPP_Public/README.md

 To help you get started, we've included a Getting Started tutorial, so you can get the code deployed and start playing around with thedata.
 We will publish future blog-posts, in which we will explore different technical sides of the platform.

+## What is in the Open-Source SPP Repo?

+In this GitHub repo, you'll find a core set of resources that you can use to get started using SPP.
+There are three major folders with some additional files with which you'll want to familiarize yourself.

+The folder structure and contents are as follows:

+* armtemplate
+* src/api
+* templates

+In the *armtemplate* folder, you'll find a PowerShell script and associated ARM template files.
+There is some configuration required for the ARM template, so be sure to read the readme.md file to understand these configuration options.
+These files enable you to automatically deploy the open-source SPP code into your own Azure subscription.

+In the *src/api* folder, you'll find a set of SPP APIs--these are a sub-set of our broader set of APIs but will get you started developing on SPP.

+In the *templates* folder, you will find sample data, a BACPAC file to restore sample data to an Azure SQL Database.
+You will also find a Power BI template, which you can use to explore different sports dashboard views.
+For more information, jump to *Step 3* below.

+## How should you use the Open-Source SPP code?

+If you're not a developer, then you may want to first explore the Power BI template that is located in the *templates* folder.
+To explore this, you need to have Power BI Desktop installed (or upload the template to a powerbi.com account).
+This is  by far the quickest and easiest way to get started with the assets we've published.

+If you're more dev- or data-savvy, then you'll want to explore restoring the BACPAC file to an Azure SQL Datanbase or even jumping into coding.

+So, you have three different ways in which you can explore and interact with the open-source elements:

+* Just open and explore PowerBi reports.
+Low effort and friction to do this, and you can get up and running in a few minutes.
+* Restore a hydrated DB to Azure, and begin to migrate the CSVs and explore the data.
+Medium effort with some database knowledge, and you can get up and running within an hour of work.
+You will need to understand databases and data concepts.
+(Review the steps below in the Getting Started Tutorial.)
+* Use the PowerShell script and ARM Template to deploy the code to your Azure subscription (or manually deploy it).
+Higher effort and requires some technical knowledge to do this.
+(Review the readme.md in the *armtemplate* folder.)

+We will add additional elements to the open-source code over time, post blog posts and update this repo on a regular basis.

 ## Getting Started Tutorial
-In this tutorial, we will explore how to fully utilize a range of Microsoft Azure services to standup a database using Azure SQL, createvisuals using PowerBI, and perform simple machine learning experiments using Azure Machine Learning.
-This tutorial will help you getfamiliar with the Sports Performance Platform, which is a Microsoft Garage Project.
+In this tutorial, we will explore how to fully utilize a range of Microsoft Azure services to standup a database using Azure SQL, create visuals using PowerBI, and perform simple machine learning experiments using Azure Machine Learning.
+This tutorial will help you get familiar with the Sports Performance Platform (SPP), which is a Microsoft Garage Project.

 The data that we will be using will explore concepts of external load, internal load, and readiness—we refer to this as athlete wellness and readiness.